DarrenC/darrenc.github.io/development/java/maven.md

 Basic idea: Maven has build lifecycle made of phases, which are made up of goals.

+- validate: check if all information necessary for the build is available
+- compile: compile the source code
+- test-compile: compile the test source code
+- test: run unit tests
+- package: package compiled source code into the distributable format (jar, war, …)
+- integration-test: process and deploy the package if needed to run integration tests
+- install: install the package to a local repository
+- deploy: copy the package to the remote repository

 ## Maven Assembly plugin

 Can be used to build executable jars, zips etc. In general can be